 Presstek Narrows Loss for Fiscal Year, Logs Third 75DI Press Order

-Excluding the $1.9 million non-cash charge in the fourth quarter of 2010 for a customer bad debt reserve, operating expenses declined by $0.6 million, or 5 percent, from the fourth quarter of 2009.
-The decline in operating expenses was primarily related to reduced payroll costs, professional service fees and restructuring charges, partially offset by increased non-cash equity-based compensation expenses.
+Fiscal 2010 operating expenses of $48.7 million represented a reduction of $24.9 million from the prior year.
+Excluding the impact of the one-time write-off of goodwill in the second quarter of 2009 and the customer bad debt reserve in the fourth quarter of 2010, operating expenses declined by $7.7 million, or 14 percent.
+The decline in operating expenses was primarily related to reduced payroll costs and professional service fees, partially offset by increased non-cash equity-based compensation expenses.